mongodb/docs/source/reference/commands.rst

    :opt from: Specify a resolvable hostname, and optional port number
               of the remote server where the specified collection resides.

-   :opt optional query: A query document, in the form of a
+   :opt query: Optional.
+A query document, in the form of a
                :term:`document`, that filters the documents
                in the remote collection that
                :dbcommand:`cloneCollection` will copy to the
                current database.
-See :func:`find()`.
+See :func:`db.collection.find()`.

-   :opt optional copyIndexes: Boolean. "``true`` by default.
+   :opt Boolean copyIndexes: Optional. "``true`` by default.
 When set
                               to "``false``" the indexes on the
                               originating server are *not* copied with
                               the documents in the collection.